Read about some of our dynamic Cultural Studies students, their educational backgrounds, and research interests.

 Research Interests: Contemporary art: east and west; women in visual and literary arts; feminism across cultures; intersections of art and fashion; fashion and art education; future of fashion; fashion in film; arts, fashion and technology; sustainable textiles and fashion; fashion and geography; culture, age and aging; arts and mental health; intaglio and woodcut printmaking; surface design

 Academic Background: University of Washington Seattle; Interdisciplinary Visual Arts; National Institute of Fashion Technology, New Delhi; diploma in Fashion Design

 Asaya Plumly is an aging basketball wannabe.
 He is also known to be mixed race (Okinawa, white).
-He self-proclaims to be an anarchist and does not deny living with many contradictions as he tries to navigate a world rooted in inequality while carrying heavy amounts of privilege.
+He proclaims that he is an anarchist and does not deny living with many contradictions as he tries to navigate a world rooted in inequality while carrying heavy amounts of privilege.
 He enjoys spending time with his ebbing and flowing family and listening to his friends speak.
-Otherwise a fan of music and art, he is certainly looking forward to re-emerging himself in an academic atmosphere that stretches into the community.
+A fan of music and art, he is certainly looking forward to re-immersing himself in an academic atmosphere that stretches into the community.